Nurture yourself to open up to it

 When you ask a question, the answer is immediately available to you.
 You may not hear it immediately though, so this is why you need to nurture yourself, and not beat yourself up (which will only cause you to close up).
 By staying open through nurturing yourself you're aware when the answer comes to you, whether that be a eureka moment while taking a shower or someone calling you out of the blue.

 So how do you stay open when you're used to beating yourself up and talking yourself down?
-This is when it helps to have a meditation practice.
+This is when it helps to have a mindfulness or meditation practice.
 Meditation can be anything from yoga and breathing exercises to dancing, going for a run, or taking a bath.
 Meditation is not woo woo.
 Meditation is a form of self-care -- it's a way to connect with your intuition.